sirrend/terrap-cli/README.md

 # terrap-cli
-Terrap is a cli utility used to notify about Terraform deprecations in your code!
+Terrap is a CLI utility used to notify about Terraform deprecations in your code!